Wachira-Christine/PEER-TO-PEER-MARKETPLACE/README.md

 *PROJECT DESCRIPTION*

-This is a platform where students can offer and request goods and services amongst each other.
-The system will feature the following:
+This is a platform where students can offer and request goods and services amongst each other.The system will feature the following:

 -Login and registration features with authentication